 How to clean light dirt and marks from your outdoor umbrella fabric:

-Although mould will not grow directly on clean acrylic canvas, as dirt and organic matter embeds itself into the fabric, mould will be able to grow on the embeded dirt and organic matter, so it is best to remove dirt before then.
+Although mould will not grow directly on clean acrylic canvas, as dirt and organic matter embeds itself into the fabric, mould will be able to grow on the embedded dirt and organic matter, so it is best to remove dirt before then.
 Keeping your umbrella canopy clean helps to give it a long life.
 A clean canopy also looks fantastic, affording you full enjoyment of your umbrella.
-Here are some tips to help keep your canopy looking its best for many years.
+Here are some tips to help your canopy look its best for many years.

 Isolated spots of dirt such as dry bird poo can be brushed or dusted off then wiped with a damp sponge.
 A sponge and warm water is effective in removing many surface marks.
 Sunbrella also offers fabric cleaning products under their 303® label for stubborn spots.